frodiie/Credit-Exposure-Prediction-GRU/README.md

 # Credit Exposures using a GRU Neural Network
-The repo intends to release code for our Master Thesis: *link*.
+The repo intends to release code for our Master Thesis **Neural Networks for Credit Risk and xVA in a Front Office Pricing Environment**.
 The code can be used to
 - Produce augmented yield data from existing yield data
 - Generate expected positive exposure (EPE) from yield data
 - Train a GRU neural network to reproduce EPE from yield data